UKHomeOffice/docker-helm/README.md

 However, due to automated ACP build processes and other dependencies such as kubectl the tag following tag format will be used:
 `<Drone Version>-build.x` where x is an incrementing integer

-Upon satisfactory testing, the build version will be promoted to both the helm version tag and latest in quay.io
+Upon satisfactory testing, the build version will be promoted to the helm version tag in quay.io.

 Versioning will be maintained by updating the `.semver` file.
 E.g. should HELM 3.99.999 release, the `.semver` file will need to be `3.99.999-build.0`